Intelligence Star: Gary Berntsen

 Gary Berntsen (born July 23, 1957) is an American former Central Intelligence Agency (CIA) career officer who served in the Directorate of Operations between October 1982 and June 2005.
 During his time at the CIA, he served as a CIA Station Chief on three occasions and led several of the CIA’s most important counterterrorism deployments including the United States’ response to the East Africa Embassy bombings and the 9/11 attacks.
 Notable and extremely rare possessing both, Berntsen was awarded the Distinguished Intelligence Medal in 2000 and the Intelligence Star in 2004.
-He's fluent in both Farsi and Spanish with a BA from the U. of New Mexico in Political Science and a minor in Russian Studies.
+He's fluent in both Persian and Spanish with a BA from the U. of New Mexico in Political Science and a minor in Russian Studies.

 Gary ran for the US Senate in 2010 for Chuck Schumer's seat, but lost the Republican primary to Jay Townsend, who in turn lost the general election.

 Francis Gary Powers

 Francis Gary Powers (1929–1977), was a US Air Force fighter pilot and CIA Special Activities Division officer.
 Powers was a pilot in the top-secret U-2 spy plane program.
 On May 1, 1960, he was shot down over the Soviet Union, captured, and convicted of espionage.
 On February 10, 1962, twenty-one months after his capture, he was exchanged for Soviet KGB Colonel Vilyam Fisher (better known as Rudolf Abel) at the Glienicke Bridge in Berlin, Germany.
 Although criticized, he was eventually commended for his heroic actions by a US Senate investigation.
 In 2000, on the anniversary of the U-2 Incident, the Powers family was presented with the Prisoner of War Medal, Distinguished Flying Cross, Silver Star and National Defense Service Medal.
 CIA Director George Tenet authorized Powers to posthumously receive the CIA's coveted Intelligence Star for "extreme fidelity and extraordinary courage in the line of duty".
 He is buried in Arlington National Cemetery along with his wife Sue Powers.